Anaconda (film series): Anacondas 3D: Adventure Game (2004)

 Anacondas 3D: Adventure Game is an online interactive game produced by Sony Studios in 2004 to promote the film Anacondas: The Hunt for the Blood Orchid from the same year.

-- Snakes on a Babe (2008)
+Snakes on a Babe (2008)

 Snakes on a Babe is an online interactive game produced in 2008 to promote the film Anaconda 3: Offspring from the same year.

+Theme park attractions

+On July 31, 2026, United Parks & Resorts confirmed that two haunted houses based on the 2025 film Anaconda for their Howl-O-Scream events at both Busch Gardens Tampa Bay and Busch Gardens Williamsburg.